Types of Pipe Joints / Piping Joints

 Socket-welded pipe joints are used for systems with high leakage possibility.
 In socket-welded pipe joints, one pipe is put inside the other and welded around the joint.
 The construction cost of this type of pipe joint is usually lower than butt-welded joints.
 However, the internal crevice is prone to corrosion.
 The mechanical strength of socket-welded pipe joints is better than other types of pipe joints.

 Brazing and soldering joints are widely used to join copper and copper-alloy piping systems.
 The brazing of steel and aluminum pipe and tubing is also possible.
-Both the brazing and soldering joining methods involve the addition of molten filler metal which is drawn into the joint by capillary action.
+Both the brazing and soldering joining methods involve the addition of molten filler metal, which is drawn into the joint by capillary action.
 This metal then solidifies to fuse the parts together.
-The melting point of the pipe material has to be more than the chosen filler material to avoid the melting of the parent pipe.
+The melting point of the pipe material has to be higher than the chosen filler material to avoid the melting of the parent pipe.
+Both of these piping joints are found in Residential plumbing, HVAC systems, and Low-pressure water systems.

 Brazed and soldered joints provide very good leakage integrity and installation productivity.
 For medical gases and high-purity pneumatic control installations, brazed and soldered joints are popular.
 However, the mechanical strength of these systems is low.